SyamSundarKirubakaran/Baking-App/README.md

 - Effective usage of libraries
 - UI Testing using Espresso
 - Nested Scoll View
-- Adaptive Design (Switches to Master-Detail flow when on tables)
+- Adaptive Design (Switches to Master-Detail flow when on tablets)
 - Fragments
 - Widgets
 - Content provider